Plants vs. Zombies (video game): Design

 Plants vs. Zombies took three and a half years to make.
-Much of the first year of development focused on Adventure mode.
-Semple began working on ideas later used for Mini-Games mode.
-Some ideas for the Puzzle mode section were later modified and moved into Adventure mode: "Vasebreaker" and "I, Zombie", for example, came from single-level concepts for Mini-Games mode.
-During testing, Fan found that the Mini-Games and Puzzle modes detracted from a focus on Adventure mode, so he locked most additional modes, requiring advancement within Adventure mode to unlock them.
+Much of the first year of development focused on Adventure mode; Semple afterward suggested brainstorming concepts for Mini-Games mode.
+"Vasebreaker" and "I, Zombie" originated from those ideas as individual levels before Fan, who enjoyed tweaking them, separated them and their variants into Puzzle mode.
+During testing, Fan found that the additional modes detracted players from Adventure mode.
+Fan locked most of their levels, requiring advancement within Adventure mode to unlock them.
 Later, the development of Plants vs. Zombies consisted of Fan testing the game and writing down notes of what could be done to tweak it before sending them off to Semple.
 The last year of development had the team fine-tuning Plants vs. Zombies before release.

 One of the critical aspects of the development was designing Plants vs. Zombies to be balanced between hardcore and casual gaming.
 Fan designed the tutorial to be simple and merged within the game to attract casual gamers.
 It had the player learning by performing actions, rather than reading about how to do the actions.
 The in-game messages were also made to be as short and easy-to-read as possible; with the dialogue from Crazy Dave being broken up into small chunks of text to match this.
 The in-game messages were also designed to match a player's skill set; an example being the message telling the player to place Peashooters further to the left would only pop up in an early level if a Peashooter was placed towards the right of the lawn and was eaten.
 The team discovered that newcomers to the genre of real-time strategy often had difficulty learning the importance of sun collection.
-The price of the income-generating Sunflowers was halved, encouraging the player to buy them instead of the attack-only Peashooter.
+The cost needed of the sun-generating Sunflowers was halved, encouraging the player to grow them instead of the attack-only Peashooter.
 The change forced restructuring of the balance between plants and zombies, a move that Fan said was worth the effort.